Bushfires are at the forefront of every Australian’s mind, but you can rest assured knowing your home is safe with Montgomery Homes

 Get in touch for a free consultation with our specialists and discover how we can make your new home a safer place to live.

-How we make building in a bush fire zone safe & simple
+How we make building in a bush fire zone safe and simple

 Over the last three decades, we have mastered building bushfire resistant homes throughout New South Wales.
 To minimise the risk of fire damage to your home, we put the following measures in place: